[Updated: February 21, 2025]

 Offline Learning

-Instead, give the algorithm one example at a time, we have many data to train the algorithm in the beginning.
+Instead, give the algorithm one example at a time; we have data to train the algorithm in the beginning.
 The Iris Data Set example is offline learning.

-Both online and offline learning can be applied to supervised, unsupervised, and reinforcement.
+Both online and offline learning can be applied to supervised, unsupervised, and reinforcement learning.

 Challenges in Machine Learning

-With the development of machine learning (ML) and artificial intelligence (AI), many AI/ML powered tools and programs have shown unlimited potential in many fields.
-However, machine learning is not that powerful as many people thought.
-Instead, it has many significant weaknesses that many researchers eager to solve.
-Followings are some challenges machine learning industry faces today.
+With the development of machine learning (ML) and artificial intelligence (AI), many AI/ML-powered tools and programs have shown unlimited potential in many fields.
+However, machine learning is not the silver bullet that can solve every problem.
+Instead, there are many significant weaknesses that many researchers are eager to solve.
+The following are some challenges the machine learning industry faces today.

-First of all, there is no easy way to transfer a learned model from one learning problem to another.
-As a human, when we are good at one thing, say playing go, chances are we are also good at similar games such as playing chase, bridge, or, at least, easy to learn those.
-Unfortunately, for machine learning, it needs to start over the learning process for every single problem even if the problem is similar to others.
-For example, the Perceptron learning model that we trained to classify iris plant in the previous section, what it can do is to classify iris plant, no more.
-If we want to classify different flowers, we have to train a new learning model from scratch.
+First, there is no easy way to transfer a learned model from one learning problem to another.
+As humans, when we are good at one thing, say playing Go, chances are we are also good at similar games such as playing chase, bridge, or, at least, easy to learn.
+Unfortunately, machine learning needs to start over the learning process for every problem, even if the problem is similar to others.
+For example, the Perceptron learning model we trained to classify iris plants in the previous section can only classify iris plants – nothing more.
+If we want to classify different flowers, we must train a new learning model from scratch.

 The second challenge is that there is no smart way to label data.
-Machine learning can do many things and can learn from all kinds of data.
+Machine learning can do many things and learn from all kinds of data.
 Nevertheless, it does not know how to label data.
-Yes, we can train a learning model to recognize an animal, say cats, by feeding many cat pictures.
-However, in the beginning, someone, a human, needs to label the pictures if it is a cat picture or not.
-Even if unsupervised learning can help us group data, it still does not know if a group of pictures is a cat or not.
-Today, labeling data still requires human involves.
+Yes, we can train a learning model to recognize an animal, say a cat, by feeding many cat pictures.
+However, in the beginning, a human needs to label the pictures if it is a cat picture.
+Even if unsupervised learning can help us group data, it still does not know if a group of pictures is a cat.
+Labeling data still requires human involvement.

 Third, even the creator of a machine learning solution does not know why the machine learning solution makes this decision.
 The essence of machine learning is learning from data.
 We feed data to a learning model, and it predicts the results.
-In the Perceptron Learning Algorithm example, the weights of the final hypothesis may look likes [ -4.0, -8.6, 14.2], but it is not easy to explain why the learning model gave us these weights.
-Even the simplest learning algorithm, Perceptron, we are not able to explain why.
+In the Perceptron Learning Algorithm example, the weights of the final hypothesis may look like [ -4.0, -8.6, 14.2], but it is not easy to explain why the learning model gave us these weights.
+Even with the simplest learning algorithm, Perceptron, we are not able to explain why.
 Needless to say, it is almost impossible to explain how more sophisticated learning algorithms work.
-This issue may lead to serious consequence.
-Especially, for learning problems that have a high cost of error, for example, self-driving car, if the thing goes wrong and we do not know how does it go wrong, how do we fix it.

 Recommendation Reading

 As mentioned at the beginning of this article, machine learning is a very hot topic today.
-There are a lot of books and online resource talking about it.
-Most of them focus on the usage of libraries, e.g., OpenCV, TensorFlow, and machine learning algorithms such as SVM, neural network.
+There are a lot of books and online resources talking about it.
+Most focus on using libraries, e.g., OpenCV, TensorFlow, and machine learning algorithms such as SVM and neural networks.
 All of these are good stuff.
-However, I think, in order to master these tools, a comprehensive understanding of the theory of machine learning is quite necessary.
+However, to master these tools, a comprehensive understanding of machine learning theory is reasonably necessary.
 Therefore, I highly recommend this book, Learning From Data.
-The authors, Yaser S. Abu-Mostafa, Malik Magdon-Ismail, and Hsuan-Tien Lin, did a great job to explain the fundamentals of machine learning in both mathematical and practical ways.
-Of course, it talks about much mathematics.
-They are not hard but definitely, takes time to understand fully.
+The authors, Yaser S. Abu-Mostafa, Malik Magdon-Ismail, and Hsuan-Tien Lin, did a great job explaining the fundamentals of machine learning in mathematical and practical ways.
+Of course, it talks about a lot of mathematics.
+They are not complicated but definitely take time to understand fully.
 Once we understand the fundamental concept of machine learning comprehensively, it is easier for us to learn advanced topics in machine learning.
-This book is highly recommended for people who want to build a solid foundation of machine learning.
+This book is highly recommended for people who want to build a solid foundation in machine learning.

 1 thought on “Machine Learning Basics and Perceptron Learning Algorithm”